 Chicago has the nicest people and the best food.
 Ok.
 Ok.
-Yes, the South Side (and part of the West Side) is dangerous, and as much as I’m joking around in this bio, it’s really difficult to make a joke about that while telling you how great Chicago is.
+Yes, parts of the South Side (and parts of the West Side) are dangerous, and as much as I’m joking around in this bio, it’s really difficult to make a joke about that while telling you how great Chicago is.

 One cool thing I got to do after the book came out was speak at the United Nations.
 I was invited to debate the ambassador to Pakistan, Abdullah Hussain Haroon.